ScottFal/The-Race/README.md

 ## License

-Empyrean is licensed under the <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en">CC BY-NC-SA 4.0 License</a>.
+The race is licensed under the <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en">CC BY-NC-SA 4.0 License</a>.

 ## Errors?